AP Calculus BC Overview

 - Over 300 cards covering AP Calculus BC topics.

 The Barron’s AP Calculus Flash Cards help ease the task of repetition memorization, and make your final preparatio much easier.
 The cars are relatively in-depth rather than simple multiple choice, so they can take a while to work through, but this helps in the long run.

 A full Course Description for AP Calculus BC is available from collegeboard.org.

-The AP Calculus BC course is comprised of all of the material covering the 3 main concepts included in Calculus AB, plus the concept of Series, added for BC.
+The AP Calculus BC course is comprised of all of the material covering the 3 main concepts included in AB, plus the concept of Series, which is added for BC.
 Each of the main concepts has their own set of learning objectives and essential knowledge:

 Limits [Included in AB]